integr8ly/Managed-Api-Service-Migrations/on-prem-to-rhoam/README.md

 ## Access levels

-- Source
-    - Source cluster access - the access required can be either on Red Hat or customer side and is dependent on migration path used
-    - Source AWS account access - the access required can be either on Red Hat or customer side and is dependent on migration path used
 - Migration
     - Migration cluster access - Red Hat / Customer - dependant on migration path used
     - Migration AWS account - Red Hat / Customer - dependant on migration path used